According to the Economist magazine:

 In the 1980s, population was regarded as relatively unimportant to economic performance.
 American delegates told a UN conference in 1984 that “population growth is, in and of itself, neither good nor bad; it is a neutral phenomenon.”

 Those delegates were misinformed, because China’s government had already come to realize that that lower fertility improves living standards.
-Before the 1970s, the Chinese government held on to a common elite view in preindustrial societies that it would strengthen the nation if families had as many children as possible.
-That was partly because elites used to benefit more from higher population density as more unskilled labor helped raise land rents (and lower wages) and fill armies with more soldiers.
+Before the 1970s, the Chinese government believed in what had been the conventional wisdom of emperors for millennia; that it would strengthen the nation if families had as many children as possible.
+That was partly because preindustrial elites used to benefit from higher population density as more unskilled labor helped raise land rents (and lower wages) and fill armies with more soldiers.

 - Smaller families produce children with more human capital.
 They tend to be healthier, and better-educated than children in larger families.
 This is because family resources are more concentrated on fewer offspring and so each child gets a larger investment.
 In poor countries, the children in larger families are shorter than children in smaller families because the food doesn’t have to feed as many mouths smaller families.
 There is a similar rule of thumb in biology known as r/K selection theory.
 Some animals like rats and sea turtles produce high quantities of offspring and invest very little in each one resulting in very low rates of survival.
 Other animals like whales, arctic terns and naked mole rats produce very few offspring and invest a large amount in the quality of each one so that most survive.